 Writing Task (go to Checklist)

 Writing Paper Part 2.
-Task Type: An Information Sheet
+Task Type: Essay

-you need to do to pass
+you need to include to pass

-Read our checklist first to understand what the examiner is looking for in a good answer.
+Click here for our checklist first to understand what the examiner is looking for in a good answer.

 Ask yourself the following questions to help you get started:

 and proofreading your work